 Thank you to the Washington Blues Society membership for nominating our band and band members for EIGHT "Best of the Blues" awards this year!
-We're honored to be recognized by these nominations and to be included in such great company with all of the nominees!
 As a band, Brian Lee & the Orbiters are nominated for Best of the Blues awards in both the Blues Act and Traditional Blues Act categories.
 Individually, Russ Kammerer is nominated in the Lifetime Achievement and Blues Drummer category, and Brian Lee is nominated in the Male Vocalist, Slide Guitar, Performer, and Songwriter categories.
 Here's the Press Release listing all of the nominees, in all categories.
 We are so appreciative of this recognition and support for our music!
 Thank you so much!

 Brian Lee & the Orbiters receive two WBS 2014 "Best of the Blues" Awards!